|TABLE OF CONTENTS|

 |4||WINTER WEATHER AND SMALL PROJECTS|

 |5||FRONT AXLE, FRAME, AND SUPPORTS|

-I was looking for a 9N, so I would have one of each.
-This tractor was advertised as a 2N but I could see a proofmeter, 4-speed shift knob, and side distributor engine in the photos.
-It was obviously a late 8N Tractor.
+I was looking for a 9N, so I would have one of each (9N, 2N, 8N).
+That was the original plan.
+This tractor was advertised as a 2N, but I could see a proofmeter, late 8N shift knob, and side distributor engine in the photos.
+It was obvious to me this was really a late 8N Tractor.

 The ad wasn't generating a lot of interest, so I decided to keep an eye on it.
 Apparently two other people had the same idea and threw last-minute low bids.
 It was close, this time I guessed right, and the others bid just a little too low.

 Sorry about the image quality for these shots.
 This is how it sat on the lot when I picked it up.
 This tractor looks no better than the others, and it's the first one that wasn't running when I bought it.

 Getting a tractor home from across town was looking like another adventure in the making.
 I don't own a truck or vehicle trailer, but do have a decent set of ramps.
 Rental prices are always all over the place, but regular moving vans are usually the best deal.
 The hope is that the tractor will actually start, and drive up the ramps.
 The backup plan is that it will have to be winched up the ramps and into the truck.
 Picked up the truck and went by the house to load ramps, winch, battery, compressor, tarp, chains, straps, etc.

 The tractor actually looked better live than in photos.
 The engine isn't locked up, the 6-volt battery in the tractor is still good, it even cranks, but won't start.
 Got fire, but no bang.
 Tried a few tricks but called it quits when a steady stream of gas started running out the carb.
 Turn gas off.
 Go to plan "B".